Categories

 Once you have logged into your GA4 account, head to the left panel and navigate to the Explore section.
 Here lies the gateway to a trove of reports.
 You need to seek out the Funnel Exploration Report from the template’s gallery.
 It is your portal to explore the mysteries of user journeys.

-How to Create a Funnel Exploration Report in Google Analytics 4? funnel report filters
+How to Create a Funnel Exploration Report in Google Analytics 4? funnel report filter

 In the enchanted setup interface, you encounter three magical sections: Variables, Tab Settings, and the Report.
 Let’s delve into the Variables—the building blocks of your funnel report.